sporaktu/arch-linux-walkthroughs/proxmox-install.md

 * Start the virtual machine.
 * (Optional) [Verify the boot mode](https://wiki.archlinux.org/title/Installation_guide#Verify_the_boot_mode).

+## 1.7 Verify Internet Connection
+Internet should be enabled by default on proxmox.
+Check for an ip with `ip addr` and `ping archlinux.org` to check connection status.

 ## 1.9 Disk Partition Setup
 To set up your partitions on a 450 GB drive with fdisk, follow these detailed steps.
 This will create: